HackYourFuture/JavaScript1/Week1/MAKEME.md

 ```
 console.log('I'm awesome');
 ```
 2.1 Copy the code in your `.js` file and run it.
 You will see that you will get a SyntaxError.
 Find a solution for this error, Hint read the error message carefully, it also gives an indication of where the problem is.

 3. Declare a variable `x` and initialize it with an integer.
-    3.1 First, _declare_ your variable `x`.
+<br>   3.1 First, _declare_ your variable `x`.
-    3.2 Add a console.log statement that explains that explains in words what _you think_the value of `x` is, like in this example:
+<br>   3.2 Add a console.log statement that explains that explains in words what _you think_the value of `x` is, like in this example:
   ```js
   // TODO -> here you initialize your variable
   console.log('the value of my variable x will be: whateverYouThinkItWillLog');
   ```
-    3.3 Add a console.log statement that logs the value of `x` 3.4 Now _initialize_ your variable `x` with an integer 3.5 Now add a console.log statement that explains what _you think_ the value of `x` is.
+<br>    3.3 Add a console.log statement that logs the value of `x`
+<br>    3.4 Now _initialize_ your variable `x` with an integer
+<br>    3.5 Now add a console.log statement that explains what _you think_ the value of `x` is.
-    3.6 Add a console.log statement that logs the value of `x`.
+<br>    3.6 Add a console.log statement that logs the value of `x`.
   Steps to be taken:

   ```js